-At Gillibrand Primary school we aim to ensure that children are given the opportunity to play a wide range of musical instruments so they can identify their own individual talents.
-This ranges from untuned to tuned percussion as well as the wind instruments of the recorder and ocarina.
-In KS2 we have recently introduced Samba Drumming lessons to give the children opportunity to experience playing another instrument.Not only do we value the importance of children being given opportunities to learn to play an instrument, but also the importance of children learning to read and write music, so they can transcribe and read both their own and others music.
-Most importantly, we celebrate learning and the love of music through allowing children the opportunity to perform within lessons, to the school community, parents and the wider community including local care homes Coniston House and Gillibrand Hall.
-This allows children to develop and build their own confidence, not only as a musician but also as an individual.
+At Gillibrand Primary school, children have the opportunity to play a wide range of musical instruments, so they can identify their own individual talents.
+In class, this ranges from untuned to tuned percussion as well as the wind instruments such as the recorder and ocarina.
+We value the importance of children being given opportunities to learn to play an instrument, and the importance of children learning to read and write music, so they can transcribe and read both their own and others’ music.
+Most importantly, we celebrate learning and the love of music through allowing children the opportunity to perform within lessons, to the school community, parents and the wider community including local care homes such as Coniston House and Gillibrand Hall.
+This allows children to develop and build their own confidence, not only as musicians but also as individuals.

 Through our whole school inter-related curriculum, we ensure that music is taught through a meaningful context, that is relevant to our pupils and enhances their understanding in other areas of the curriculum.
 From EYFS to Year 6, children are given regular opportunities to listen to, appreciate and enjoy music in a variety of subject areas, as well as during assemblies.
 Pupils are encouraged to value and appreciate the wide range of musical genres, composers and artists.

 Through pupils’ ongoing experiences of both live and recorded music, their opportunities to compose their own music, and their own exploration and learning of a range musical instruments, pupils learn to love, appreciate and respect a wide range of music from different cultures, historical periods and genres.
 Moreover, they are taught to understand and respect the historical and cultural differences of the music they enjoy.
 Pupils develop a range of skills in performing, composing, transcribing and describing music as well as through listening and appreciating.